Straight to content

 Civil society groups have long warned that the booming demand for lithium, nickel and cobalt – which are essential in the production of electric vehicles – is exacerbating environmental damage and human rights abuses in the places where these minerals are mined and processed.
 These concerns are a recurring theme at The Counter.

-In one case, a local organisation asked us to help them map the supply chain of nickel mines, which is causing widespread health problems for the population of a remote island in Southeast Asia.
+In one case, a local organisation asked us to help them map the supply chain of nickel mines linked to widespread health problems for the population of a remote island in Southeast Asia.
 A critical aspect of this investigation was to assess where the raw nickel was processed.
 Using photographs of vessels loading nickel dust at the island’s main pier, satellite imagery, and ship-based coastal tracking systems, we tracked the ships’ route to a nickel processing facility on a large island nearby.
 Follow-up research revealed that this facility sold products to battery and electric vehicle companies in China, Europe, and North America.

 In a similar case of nickel mining, The Counter was asked to identify buyers and investors of a nickel mining project accused of causing biodiversity loss and human rights violations.
 By comparing corporate disclosures with export data, we identified prominent investors and buyers in France, China and Australia.
 This information provided new targets for the group’s campaign to block the mining project and seek redress for suffered abuses.